yihui/yihui.org/content/en/2017-09-18-the-minimal-reprex-paradox.md

 - [rstudio/blogdown#197](https://github.com/rstudio/blogdown/issues/197): this is a recent issue, and Justin told me carefully how to reproduce the issue.
 I like this type of issues, because I don't need to ask more questions: just follow his steps, and I'm able to reproduce the issue.

 In conclusion, it is helpful for a developer to receive a minimal reprex, but it may not be a trivial thing to do for beginners.
 I'm well prepared to repeat the boring sentence for another 5000 times.
+Let's keep educating users the importance of a reprex together.
 Oh, I almost forgot to mention the "[When in doubt, upgrade](/en/2017/05/when-in-doubt-upgrade/)" strategy.
-Your issue may be automatically solved by upgrading.
+Your issue may be automatically solved by simply upgrading.